utkarsh-ls/You-ll-WIN/scenes/act1.md

 (...300)

-n: AND THIS IS THE HUMAN'S ANXIETY
+n: AND THIS IS THE REPRESENTATION OF THE KID'S STRESS

-n: _YOU_ ARE THE ANXIETY
+n: _YOU_ ARE THE STRESS

 {{if window.localStorage.continueChapter=="replay"}}
 (#act1_replay)